equinor/revisions/README.md

 ## Revision
 Revisions have information about when and how data changed.
 For example, if you add a new part to a machine or change the weight of an existing part, you need to make a new revision.
 The revision represents a specific version of data, frozen at some moment in time.
-It is identified uniquely by the combination of site, document number and revision number.
 It is meant to represent the existing revision concept and should support review processes.
 The revision is related to all records that contain the data of that revision with the relation "rev:containsRecord".
 The triples of this relation _must_ be in the record describing the revision.
 If the revision is delivered as one big record with document, revision and data, this relation is unnecessary.